apify/crawlee/website/blog/2024/09-12-finding-students-accommodations/index.md

 ![Javascript files](./img/javascript.webp)

-We're interested in the file containing `_buildManifest.js` in its name, the link to it will regularly change, so I'll just give an example:
+We're interested in the file containing `_buildManifest.js` in its name, the link to it will regularly change, so I'll provide an example:

 ```plaintext
 https://www.accommodationforstudents.com/_next/static/B5yLvSqNOvFysuIu10hQ5/_buildManifest.js